 The AOC fulfills all flag requests from Members of the United States Senate and the House of Representatives.
 Flags are flown daily year-round, weather permitting, excluding Thanksgiving Day, Christmas Day and New Year's Day.

 Currently, the AOC fulfills on average more than 100,000 flag requests from Members of Congress annually, with the number of requests and the popularity of the Capitol Flag Program growing steadily each year.
 There are special flag poles where all flags are flown.
 After it is flown over the U.S. Capitol, each flag is issued a keepsake Certificate of Authenticity by the AOC.

-Federal law relating to display and associated questions for flying United States Flag (CRS Report).
+For federal law relating to display and associated questions for flying the United States Flag, please read the CRS Report.

 Resources for Congressional Staff

 The following resources are for congressional staff use only: